anti-bad/anti-bad.github.io/rules.md

 Submissions are evaluated on the Codabench server.
 The total time includes both queue time and evaluation time, which is not fixed but typically takes 10-20 minutes based on our experiments.
 After evaluation completes, detailed score breakdowns for each task will be accessible in the submission entry log, enabling you to analyze and adjust your approach.

 **Can I choose only some tasks to participate in?**
 Yes.
 You may submit to any subset of tasks.
 Tasks without submissions will simply be scored as zero.
+See the [**Challenge**](/challenge/) page for evaluation details.

 **Do I need to submit my model?**
 No. In the development phase, you only need to submit prediction result files to receive scores.
 In the test phase, invited teams will submit both results and code.
 The organizers will verify that the code can reproduce the submitted results within the allowed resources (one A100 GPU, 24 hours).